hackclub/camp/cohort_4/playbook/workshops/portfolio/heading_challenge.md

 ## Asking for Help

-Ideally you would be able to Google how to do this, but right now we don't even know what to ask Google.
+Ideally you would be able to Google how to add this name, but right now we might now even know how.

 So you might ask a facillitator for help: